allenai/beaker-py/README.md

 <hr/>
 </div>

 ❗ NOTICE: this project has moved!
-The latest version of beaker-py is now maintained in [allenai/beaker](https://github.com/allenai/beaker/tree/main/bindings/python).
+The latest version of beaker-py is now maintained in [allenai/beaker](https://github.com/allenai/beaker/tree/main/bindings/python), with documentation at [beaker-py-docs.allen.ai](https://beaker-py-docs.allen.ai/index.html).
 Version 1 will continue to survive here for folks that need it.
+We also provide a [migration guide](https://github.com/allenai/beaker/blob/main/bindings/python/MIGRATION_GUIDE.md) to make upgrading easier.

 <hr/>